zhouhao0605/demo-symuvia/README.md

 1. Create a folder called `log`
 2. Install developer tools as `xcode-select --install`
 3. In a terminal launch `python3 launcher.py`.
-4. Start and python console and restart the procedure.
+4. Start a python console and restart the procedure.